joshenoy/sathyabh.at/content/blog/2008-06-28-diablo-iii-diablo-iii-its-going-to-be-diablo-iii.md

 [ad]

 YEAH BABY!!!
-I&#8217;m SUUUUUPER excited, I&#8217;ve been a huge fan of Diablo, Diablo II in particular since I&#8217;ve only played the demo of Diablo.
-Diablo II had me addicted to it for like 3 years &#8211; my friend picked up the original, he didn&#8217;t like it.I gave it a try and was INSTANTLY addicted to it.
+I'm SUUUUUPER excited, I've been a huge fan of Diablo, Diablo II in particular since I've only played the demo of Diablo.
+Diablo II had me addicted to it for like 3 years - my friend picked up the original, he didn't like it.I gave it a try and was INSTANTLY addicted to it.

 So what will Diablo 3 be like?
 What will be the camera?
 Same isometric perspective as that of Diablo II or something different?
 Multiplayer: Will it be based on Battle.Net, Free or like WoW?
 When will it be out?
 What will the system requirements?
 Oooh so many questions!

-Check out Blizzard&#8217;s [Diablo 3][2] page for some gameplay videos and here&#8217;s a [Cinematic Trailer][3] of it.
+Check out Blizzard's [Diablo 3][2] page for some gameplay videos and here's a [Cinematic Trailer][3] of it.

 Update: Kotaku has a _19-minute_ gameplay video, the trailer and artwork clip.
 Check it out [here][4]